-After 2nd-half meltdown, Mets headed for offseason overhaul
+After 2nd-half meltdown, Mets let go Rojas, set for overhaul

 In other words, not even close.

-It was a precipitous fall for a $186 million team that spent 103 days in first place — the most ever for a club to finish with a losing record.
+It was a precipitous drop for a $186 million team that spent 103 days in first place — the most ever for a club to finish with a losing record.

 “We dealt with a lot of adversity this year.
 Lots of up and downs,” star shortstop Francisco Lindor said.